As a car owner, you must understand what spark plugs are and how to remove a stuck spark plug boot.

 Spark plug boots are found in all automobiles and join your ignition coil to the spark plug.
 They’re sometimes called ignition boots or coil boots and help generate a lot of electricity.

-They’re necessary to prevent accidental spark plug connections to other metal in the engine area.
+They’re necessary to prevent accidental spark plug connections to other metals in the engine area.

 Most new cars have only one ignition coil, which generates a lot of voltage and is placed on top of each spark plug.